2014 Corporate Governance Statement – South Australian Produce Market Limited (SAPML)

 7. Governance Principle 4: Safeguard Integrity in Corporate Reporting

 7.1 Audit, Corporate Governance and Finance Committee (Committee)

-The company has established the Committee comprised of four non executive directors and chaired by the Chairman of the Board.
+The company has established the Committee comprised of four non executive directors and chaired by the Vice Chairman of the Board.

 The members of the Committee possess a range of expertise including accounting, taxation and legal.
 Specific information about their qualifications and meeting attendance can be found in the Directors’ Report in each years Annual Report.

 The Vice Chairman of the Board sits on the Committee in an ex-officio capacity.
 The CEO and the Financial Controller attend the meetings at the invitation of the Committee.